-We are looking for volunteers who would be willing to support the local community with IT issues with their mobile phones, laptops, cameras, tablets and Ipads.
-You certainly don’t need to be specialised in the IT field, but have good general knowledge, with a willingness to support and make a difference to the lives of others.
+We are looking for volunteers who would be willing to support people in our community with issues with their mobile phones, laptops, cameras, tablets and ipads.
+You don’t need to be an IT specialist, but have good general knowledge, with a willingness to support and make a difference to others.

 Benefits for you –

-• Feel valued and part of a team
+• Feel valued and part of the Beechtree team

 • Gain confidence and self-esteem

-• Using your professional skills and knowledge to benefit other
+• Use your skills and knowledge to help others

 • Chance to socialise